 A rise in real GDP per capital may have resulted from an increase in the output of capital goods.
 In the longer run this will increase productive capacity and result in more consumer goods being produced.
 However, in the short run people may not feel any benefit from more capital goods being made.
 An increase in weapons will also increase GDP but, again, may not necessarily improve living standards.
 If more police are employed and crime is reduced, the quality of people’s lives will be improved.
 However, if more police are employed to keep pace with rising crime, people will be feeling worse off.
 So economists have to look not only at the amount of goods and services produced but also at the composition of those goods and why the quantity has changed.
 In addition, the quality of goods and services produced should be examined.
 The same quantity could be produced this year as last year or five years ago but if the quality of the output has risen, living standards will have improved.

 The distribution of income also has to be taken into account.
 National income may rise but if it is concentrated in the hands of a few, the living standards of the majority may not rise.
-See graph below (The Economist – 2nd February) showing the Gini coefficient of income inequality.
+See graph below from The Economist showing the Gini coefficient of income inequality.

 National income figures also fail to take into account some items which affect the quality of people’s lives.
 A certain amount of economic activity is not declared, either to avoid paying taxes or because it is illegal.
 If there is an increase in, say, people providing home hairdressing services but not declaring them, people’s living standards may rise, although this increase will not be reflected in the official figures.

 Differences in working hours and working conditions are also not taken into account.
 If output remains constant but working hours fall, people are likely to have a higher quality of life.